checkeapp-group/CheckeApp/README.md

 ## About The Project

-In an age of information overload, FactCheckerProject provides a powerful tool to help you distinguish fact from fiction.
+In an age of information overload, CheckeApp provides a powerful tool to help you distinguish fact from fiction.
 Our mission is to empower users by providing a clear, guided process to verify claims, news articles, or any piece of text.

 By leveraging advanced technology, our platform breaks down complex information, identifies key questions, gathers relevant sources, and produces a final, easy-to-understand report, helping you make informed decisions with confidence.